hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Data models & query languages
-- What is the main differences between relational & document data model?
+- What are the main differences between relational & document data model?
 What should be considered when choosing data model?
 - What are the 2 types of query languages?

 # Storage & retrieval
 - What are the main primary-key index structures?
 How are they implemented?
 What are the main advs & disadvs of each?
-- How secondary index are implemented?
+- How secondary index is implemented?
 - What is clustered index, covering index, multi-dimensional index, multi-column index?

 # Encoding & evolution
 - What are the common encoding formats?
-How versioning is handled by each?
+What are the advs & disadvs of each?
+How is versioning handled by each?
 - What are the modes of data flow between processes?
 What are the advs of async messaging over RPC?

 # Replication